 When a hero obtains a magical item, all the commensurate bonuses to his combat scores are included in the combat simulation.

-If the enemy carries a shield, tick the appropriate flag and 1 in 6 of the hero's otherwise successful hits will be blocked.
+If the enemy carries a shield, 1 in 6 of the hero's otherwise successful hits will be blocked.